Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `ManagedSystemAssignedIdentityProperty` {#Azure.ResourceManager.ManagedSystemAssignedIdentityProperty}

-Model used only to spread in the standard `SystemAssignedServiceIdentity` envelope property for a resource that only support system-defined identities.
+Model representing the standard `SystemAssignedServiceIdentity` envelope property for a resource.
+Spread this model into a resource model if the resource supports system-assigned managed identities but does not support user-assigned managed identities.

 ```typespec
 model Azure.ResourceManager.ManagedSystemAssignedIdentityProperty